 Early contractor involvement aligned design, budget, and build strategy

-Visualisation of how the FF addition will look.
+Visualisation of how the first floor addition will look

 Early Works